gabo-di/AquaCrop.jl/docs/src/index.md

 run the simulations in several ways.
 It enables exploring and interacting with state variables at run time, opening up the possibility of dynamic, bidirectional model coupling.
-These new features increase the interoperability of the model compared to its original implementation.
+These new features increase the interoperability of the model compared to its original implementation, making it more easily accesible to growing number of interdisciplinary environmental modellers working with Julia.

 The model is open-source and available on [Github](https://github.com/gabo-di/AquaCrop.jl) under a BSD-3 license.
 It was developed as a component of the [Persefone.jl](https://persefone-model.eu) model